George Grantham (musician)

 George Grantham (born January 20, 1947) is an American drummer and vocalist best known for his work with pioneering country rock band Poco.

+Early career

 Grantham and pedal steel guitarist Rusty Young were members of the Denver-based psychedelic rock act Boenzee Cryque when Young left the band in mid-1968 for Los Angeles.
 There, Young fell in with Buffalo Springfield members Richie Furay and Jim Messina as they wrapped up that band's final album.

-With Buffalo Springfield disintegrated, Furay, Messina, and Young joined together to create a new band, originally named "Pogo" but then shortly rechristened "Poco" after copyright concerns forced a change.

-The band needed a drummer, and Young recruited Grantham, who became part of Poco's founding line-up.
-Grantham's backup vocals were an important element of the band's distinctive harmony sound.

-Grantham remained a member of various Poco line-ups through 1977, a span of ten studio albums and two live releases.
-He returned in 1985, and was part of four of five band incarnations before departing again 1990.

-Reunited once more in 2000, he suffered a debilitating stroke in 2004 and was unable to rejoin the band again until some vocals-only appearances in 2009.